Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Introduction

 In addition to providing a fresh time-domain viewpoint, this framework reveals the linear phonon-mediated process embedded within Raman scattering.
-In a two-pulse configuration, phonons excited by the first pulse scatter the second pulse.
-Depending on the wave-vector matching between the pre-existing phonons and the Raman process driven by the second pulse, the scattering can produce Stokes \cite{Konyashchenko2007,Konyashchenko2008,Didenko2015,Vicario2016,Konyashchenko2017} or anti-Stokes \cite{Bauerschmidt2015a} radiation, corresponding to phonon generation or annihilation, respectively.
-Although this mechanism has been demonstrated experimentally, only recently have we provided a theoretical investigation \cite{Chen2023,Chen2024}, and even then the discussion remained limited to two-pulse scenarios.
+In the case of two pulses incident on a Raman-active medium, phonons excited by the first pulse scatter the second pulse.
+Depending on the wave-vector mismatch between the pre-existing phonons and the Raman process driven by the second pulse, the scattering can produce discrete Stokes \cite{Konyashchenko2007,Konyashchenko2008,Didenko2015,Vicario2016,Konyashchenko2017} or anti-Stokes \cite{Bauerschmidt2015a} radiation, corresponding to phonon generation or annihilation, respectively.
+Although this mechanism has been demonstrated experimentally, a valid theoretical analysis has only recently appeared \cite{Chen2023,Chen2024}, and even then the discussion remained limited to two-pulse scenarios.
 Here, we further recognize that this linear phonon-mediated process constitutes the underlying origin of coherent Stokes and anti-Stokes Raman scattering (CSRS/CARS) \cite{Nandakumar2009,Freudiger2008,Ozeki2009,Hamer2024,Maker1965,Levenson1972,Duncan1982,Zumbusch1999}, whose well-known phase-matching condition originates from the phonon-mediated wave-vector matching.
 Moreover, this linear mechanism is distinct from the traditional interpretation based on nonlinear Raman (exponential) amplification.
-Due to the limitations of the traditional steady-state treatment, it has been historically overlooked.
+Due to the limitations of the traditional steady-state treatment, the linear mechanism has been overlooked.
 Notably, elucidating the underlying phonon interaction enables control of Raman generation beyond current capabilities.
-We introduce a phonon-controlled technique that suppresses early-stage cascaded Raman generation.
-By deliberately manipulating the light-phonon interaction, phonons generated by the first-order Stokes process exert minimal influence on subsequent Stokes generation, effectively confining the energy only to a specific order.
+As a first example, we introduce a phonon-controlled technique that suppresses early-stage cascaded Raman generation.
+By deliberately manipulating the light-phonon interaction, phonons generated by the first-order Stokes process exert minimal influence on subsequent Stokes generation, which effectively confines the energy to a specific order and enhances the frequency-conversion efficiency.
+Although the results presented here are theoretical, straightforward experimental realization of the approach in gas-filled hollow-core fiber is illustrated.

+Given the breadth of Raman-scattering research accumulated over nearly a century, it is natural to ask what genuinely new physical insights remain to be uncovered.
+The framework developed here addresses this question by revealing aspects of Raman dynamics, and of CSRS/CARS in particular, that have been overlooked or misinterpreted in traditional treatments.
+Readers already familiar with CSRS/CARS may therefore wish to consult Sec.~\ref{sec:Comparison}, where we summarize the novel aspects of this work and clarify how they differ from existing analyses.